s3yonsei/blocked_samples/osdi24_ae/README.md

 ## 2. Artifacts components

-Blocked samples consist of two main components: the Linux kernel for blocked samples (which includes bperf), and BCOZ source code.
+Blocked samples consists of two main components: the Linux kernel for blocked samples (which includes bperf), and BCOZ source code.
 Both are maintained in *blocked_samples* and *bcoz* directories in this repository, respectively (https://github.com/s3yonsei/blocked_samples).

 ## 3. Configurations